Kachin people: Exonyms

+Endonyms

+The Kachin peoples lack a collectively agreed endonym.
+Some Christian institutions, which tend to be dominated by Jingpo speakers, have proposed the term "Jinghpaw Wunpawng" (lit.
+'Jingpo confederation') or "Jinghpaw," while the Kachin Independence Organisation uses the term "Wunpawng."
+These terms remain contested by non-Jingpo ethnic groups that reject a Kachin identity premised on Jingpo identity and culture.

 History

 British colonial rule and Burmese independence

 British rule in Burma began in 1824 after the first Anglo-Burmese War.
-Due to the remote location of the Kachin State and its rugged landscape, however, Kachin Peoples were relatively untouched by British rule.
-American missionaries were the first to heavily interact with Kachin Peoples and they converted large tracts of the population from animism to Christianity.
+Due to the remote location of Kachin State and its rugged landscape, however, Kachin peoples were relatively untouched by British rule.
+American missionaries were the first to heavily interact with Kachin and they converted large tracts of the population from animism to Christianity.
 During the late 1800s and early 1900s, the British started replacing ethnic Burmans in the military with Chin, Kachin, and Karen soldiers.
 This exclusion of ethnic Burmans from the British military was formally adopted in 1925 when policy was written only allowing ethnic minorities to enlist in the army.
 Due to this change in military composition, many ethnic Burmans began associating the ethnic minorities with British oppression.

 Following the Japanese invasion of Burma in 1942, many Burmese soldiers rallied together to form the Burmese Independence Army (BIA) and fight against the British alongside the Japanese.
-The Kachin Peoples, however, were recruited by the British and America to fight against Japanese forces with the promise of autonomy after the war.
-After the end of World War II and British rule in the region, the Kachin Peoples agreed to join the Union of Burma at the 1947 Panglong Conference.
+The Kachin, however, were recruited by the British and the United States to fight against Japanese forces with the promise of autonomy after the war.
+After the end of World War II and British rule in the region, the Kachin agreed to join the Union of Burma at the 1947 Panglong Conference.
 The conference brought together Kachin, Chin, and Shan leaders - along with the Burman leader at the time General Aung San.
 Together they signed the Panglong Agreement which granted the ethnic border states autonomy in local administration and equal treatment by the State.
-The assassination of General Aung San, however, reduced government support for the agreement and led to feelings of betrayals on the part of Kachin Peoples.
+The assassination of General Aung San, however, reduced government support for the agreement and led to feelings of betrayals on the part of Kachin.

-Kachin independence movement
+Kachin conflict

-The Kachin Independence Organization (KIO) was formed on October 25, 1960, to advocate for and protect the rights of Kachin Peoples.
-A year after its inception, the Kachin Independence Army (KIA) was created to be the armed wing of the KIO.
-While the KIA initially started with a hundred members, current reports from KIA commanders indicate an army 10,000 strong with another 10,000 in reserves.
-Both the KIO and KIA support their missions with the trade of jade, timber, and other raw materials with China.
+In 1960, several Jingpo leaders established the Kachin Independence Organization (KIO) because they felt marginalised by the central Burmese government.
+A year later, KIO established an armed wing, the Kachin Independence Army (KIA).
+In 2010, KIA commanders indicated an army 10,000 strong with another 10,000 in reserves.
+Both the KIO and KIA are funded with the trade of jade, timber, and other raw materials with China.

-1994 ceasefire agreement

-After 33 years of insurgency, the KIO signed a ceasefire agreement with the State Law and Order Restoration Council (SLORC), ending all military missions instigated by both the Tatmadaw (Myanmar Army) and the KIO.
-The ceasefire primarily ended military activity but also included stipulations that the Myanmar government fund development projects in the Kachin state.
-At the time of signing, the KIO was facing increased military pressure from the Tatmadaw and decreasing support from foreign actors to continue warfare against the State.
+In 1994, after 33 years of insurgency, the KIO signed a ceasefire agreement with the State Law and Order Restoration Council (SLORC), ending all military missions instigated by both the Tatmadaw (Myanmar Army) and the KIO.
+The ceasefire primarily ended military activity but also included stipulations that the Myanmar government fund development projects in Kachin State.
+At the time of signing, the KIO was facing increased military pressure from the Tatmadaw and decreasing support from foreign actors to continue warfare against the Burmese government.